johnno1962/InjectionIII/README.md

 you need to select it in System Preferences/Keyboard, tab Shortcuts/Services, under the "Text" section.)

+There are other SwifTrace features that allow you to "profile" your application to optimise the order object files are linked into your application which could potentially minimise paging on startup.
+These are surfaced in the "Method Tracing" submenu but if I'm honest, these would only make a difference if you had a very, very large application binary.

 ### Remote Control

 Newer versions of InjectionIII contain a server that allows you to control your development device from your desktop once the service has been started.
 The UI allows you to record and replay macros of UI actions then verify the device screen against snapshots for end-to-end testing.